ashirt-ops/ashirt-server/README.md

 # ASHIRT

-Adversary Simulators High-Fidelity Intelligence and Reporting Toolkit
+Adversary Simulators High-Fidelity Intelligence and Reporting Toolkit.
+This repo contains only the server side and frontend code for ASHIRT.
+You can find the ASHIRT client [here](https://www.github.com/theparanoids/ashirt) and aterm [here](https://www.github.com/theparanoids/aterm).

 ## Table of Contents